Abibubble/ms4-lead-shot-hazard/README.md

 * This feature allows the user to:
   * &#128272; Confirm deletion of a product.
   * &#128272; Avoid accidentally deleting a product.
-  * &#128100; Confirm deletion of the user's profile.
-  * &#128100; Avoid accidentally deleting the user's profile.

 ![Confirm to delete modal](static/docs/img/modal-feature.png)